 At last year’s Society of Biblical Literature/American Academy of Religion meetings in San Antonio, Texas, Trinity research students Michelle Stinson and Mark Glanville both had papers accepted to present at the gatherings, with Mark presenting a total of three papers—an achievement for any research student.

-Trinity’s own June research conference has welcomed senior scholars such as Prof. Francis Watson (Durham), Prof. John Webster (St. Andrews), and Revd Prof. Walter Moberly (Durham).
-The June 2017 conference will feature Prof. NT Wright from the University of St Andrews.
+Trinity’s own June research conference has welcomed senior scholars such as Prof Francis Watson (Durham), Prof John Webster (St. Andrews), Revd Prof Walter Moberly (Durham), and Prof Katherine Sonderegger (Virginia Theological Seminary).
 At the conferences, students present their own research as well, with the top paper winning an annual research prize.

 ‘The papers and workshops, and the worship and socialising together, helped me begin to feel that I’m part of an academic community who are all seeking to love and honour God with our mind as well as with our heart, soul, and strength,’ says PhD student Fiona Gibson.
 ‘The visiting speakers have been world class, and very generous in sharing their wisdom and experience as well as their knowledge.
 That has felt like a real gift.’

 Within the postgraduate community at Trinity, students and faculty model a concern that excellence in scholarship is pursued for the sake of the Church, with many expressing the desire that their research might impact both their own ministry practice and the practice of others.